Indianapolis Indiana Temple

 Groundbreaking and Site Dedication: 29 September 2012 by Donald L. Hallstrom

-The groundbreaking ceremony for the Indianapolis Indiana Temple was Saturday, September 29, 2012, at 9:00 a.m.
-Elder Donald L. Hallstrom of the Presidency of the Seventy presided, and he was accompanied by Elder Gregory A. Schwitzer of the Second Quorum of the Seventy.
+The groundbreaking ceremony for the Indianapolis Indiana Temple was held Saturday, September 29, 2012.
+Elder Donald L. Hallstrom of the Presidency of the Seventy presided.
+He was accompanied by Elder Gregory A. Schwitzer of the Second Quorum of the Seventy.

 On March 16, 2011, four Church representatives presented preliminary plans to the Carmel Technical Advisory Committee for Phase I of its 48-acre development, which features the Indianapolis Indiana Temple and an adjoining meetinghouse.
 Parking, maintenance, and operations will be shared between the two facilities, which will operate on noncompeting schedules—the temple being used primarily on Fridays and Saturdays with modest use on weekdays and the meetinghouse being used primarily on Sundays with modest use on weekdays.
 A utility building will store the power, water, gas, generators, and transformers for both facilities.
 At the meeting, standard review comments were given by department representatives who were provided copies of the plans for further review.1